Am I hacked or not?Strongwood

 1. Has my internet provider router been hacked?

-This is always very difficult to say, you can assume that a router that is at your home or at work from an official provider is generally reasonably safe.
+This is always very difficult to say, you can assume that a router at your home or work from an official provider is generally quite safe.
 A router is simply a conduit.
-The provider has often taken all kinds of measures at a higher level to ensure that you are safe and that no one can access your router from the internet just like that.
+The provider has often already taken all kinds of measures at a higher level to ensure that you are safe.
+No one can just access your router from the internet.

-If it is the case that they can be connected to your router, then the chance is very high that they can only look in certain log files or see which devices are connected or what the setting of your WiFi, for example, is.
-Not very exciting in itself, but not if the router also stores which websites you visit and what the data are, and that is really disabled by default.
+If it is the case that they can access your router, then there is a very high chance that they can only look.
+Think, for example, in certain log files or see which devices are connected or what the setting of, for example, your WiFi is.
+Not very exciting in itself, but not if the router also stores which websites you visit and what their data is, and that is really turned off by default.

-Your WiFi is the weakest point, especially because the passwords that come with a router are fairly standard or easy to calculate if you know the type of router.
-In addition, there are many people who simply use a password that is too simple for their WiFi and thus give access to the WiFi network, at which time it can of course be abused to access devices.
-The advantage is that the hacker must be near your WiFi.
+Your WiFi is the weakest point.
+Especially because the passwords that come with a router are quite standard or easy to calculate if you know the type of router.
+In addition, there are many people who simply use a too simple password for their Wifi and thus give access to the Wifi network.
+At that time, of course, abuse can be used to access devices.
+The advantage is that the hacker has to be close to your WiFi.